 Upon receipt of subscriptions and/or capital commitments, the management body may make reductions in accordance with objective criteria.
-If the capital commitments exceed the issue volume, the Swiss Life Investment Foundation management body may make reductions.

 The management body decides on the exact number and timing of the individual capital calls.

 Capital calls are to be paid within at least ten bank working days.
 The details of the legal repercussions in the event of late payment are governed by a separate contract regulating capital commitments.